Due Date Calculator

 Can your due date change?

 Note: Conception does not always occur on the date of intercourse.
 Sperm can live inside your body for up to 5 days.
 It all depends on when you ovulate and release an egg.
 If you have intercourse on the day of ovulation, you may conceive that day.
 However, if you have sex up to 5 days before ovulation, you will not conceive until your body releases an egg and the sperm can fertilize it.
-That is the day you conceive a baby.
+That is the day you conceived a baby.

 How likely are you to go into labor on your due date?